 - Legionnaires' Disease (a medical condition caused by bacteria that is commonly spread through swimming pools and hot tubs)

 Cruise ship shore excursion accident cases can involve a number of different at-fault parties.
 Unfortunately, holding these parties accountable is often a complicated process.
 The cruise line may claim that the excursion operator is an "independent contractor" over whom they have no control.
-The tour operator may claim that the courts in the United States have no jurisdiction over them or that the courts here are not the proper forum.
+The tour operator may argue that the courts in the United States have no jurisdiction over them or that the courts here are not the proper forum.

 Many excursion contracts contain clauses that attempt to limit or waive the liability of the cruise line or the excursion operator.
-Most of these clauses are not enforceable.
-But the law is complex in this area.
+Most of these clauses are not enforceable, but the law is complex in this area.

 Some examples of common shore excursion accidents that can lead to serious injury include: